Leren Bautista

 Leren Mae Magnaye Bautista (/tl/; born January 28, 1993) is a Filipino model, beauty pageant titleholder and politician who was crowned in several major pageants such as Mutya ng Pilipinas Asia Pacific International 2015 and Binibining Pilipinas Globe 2019.
 She represented the Philippines at the Miss Tourism Queen of the Year International 2015 where she was crowned as the winner and at The Miss Globe 2019 pageant where she placed as 2nd Runner-Up.

 Personal life

 Bautista, a Los Baños, Laguna maiden carried the banner for the home squad as she bested 29 other aspirants for the top plum Mutya ng Pilipinas-Asia Pacific International during the coronation ceremonies at Resorts World Manila's Newport Performing Arts Theater in Pasay.
 Leren has also won local titles prior to Mutya such as Miss Los Baños 2013 and Bb.
 Laguna 2014.
 She has two siblings and she is the youngest and the only girl.
 She finished high school at Trace College and graduated at the Colegio de San Juan de Letran Calamba with a degree in marketing management.

-She is in a relationship with basketball player Ricci Rivero.
+She was in a relationship with basketball player Ricci Rivero.